 For bonds covering $6,000 or less, title bonds cost $100.
 The premium will increase if the bond amount surpasses $6,000, and it will vary based on the precise bond amount and the state requirements for where the car is titled.

 If your bond amount exceeds $20,000, your application may be subject to an underwriter’s assessment before being granted.
 It is possible to purchase bonds that do not require underwriting.

-In most situations, title bonds may be acquired in a matter of minutes online or over the phone.
+In most cases, title bonds can be acquired in a matter of minutes online or over the phone.
 Once your payment has been completed, your certificate of title bond will be issued.
-You may also select our overnight delivery option to receive the original bond the following business day!

 Please have the following information on hand when requesting your title to make the process go as smoothly as possible:

 - Name (as seen on your driver’s license)

 - Year, manufacture, and model of the vehicle

 - The number assigned to a vehicle (VIN)